Unity-Technologies/xr.sdk.validation.input/README.md

 # XR SDK Validation project
 Automated and Manual tests to verify XR SDK providers.
 Both automated and manual tests are executed through Test Runner to enable continuous integration systems.

+Branches are named based on new input provider interface versions.
+There is at most only one new interface version per dot release of unity (for example, 2019.2 and 2019.3 are different dot releases).
+New versions of Unity may not contain a new interface version.
+When choosing which branch to use, select the latest Unity version that does not exceed the version you wish to test with.

 ### Setup
 - Import the target XR SDK package
 - Configure ProjectSettings -> XR -> XR Manager to the target XR SDK Loader